 8.6 Upon termination of this Agreement by Digital Theatre due to a material breach Digital Theatre shall have the right to immediately cease providing access to Digital Theatre Plus and the Licensed Material to the Institution and Authorized Users.
 Institution shall not be entitled to any refund of License Fees paid prior to such termination.

 8.7 Upon termination of this Agreement by the Institution due to a material breach by Digital Theatre, Digital Theatre shall provide a pro-rated refund of the License Fee for the amount of time remaining in the Initial Term or renewal term, as applicable, provided that the Institution has complied with Section 8.5.

 9. ACKNOWLEDGEMENT AND PROTECTION OF INTELLECTUAL PROPERTY RIGHTS

 9.1 The Institution acknowledges and agrees that Digital Theatre Plus is owned and operated by Digital Theatre.
-All intellectual property rights in and to Digital Theatre Plus, including the Licensed Materials, are either the sole and exclusive property of Digital Theatre or its third party licensors.
-This Agreement does not assign or transfer to the Institution any right, title or interest in or to Digital Theatre Plus, including the Licensed Materials, except for the right to access and use Digital Theatre Plus and the Licensed Materials in accordance with the terms and conditions of this Agreement.
+All intellectual property rights in and to Digital Theatre Plus, including the Licensed Material, are either the sole and exclusive property of Digital Theatre or its third-party licensors.
+This Agreement does not assign or transfer to the Institution any right, title or interest in or to Digital Theatre Plus, including the Licensed Material, except for the right to access and use Digital Theatre Plus and the Licensed Material in accordance with the terms and conditions of this Agreement.

 9.2 The Institution acknowledges and agrees that Digital Theatre may suspend access to Digital Theatre Plus or the Licensed Material with or without notice in the event Digital Theatre reasonably determines that a breach or suspected breach of this Agreement by the Institution or Authorized Users has occurred.